HBO Max: Preorder discounts cut the price by $3 a month for a year

-HBO Max, the HBO-anchored streaming service launching May 27, has a lot in common with its streaming-wars rivals like Disney Plus, Peacock and Netflix.
+HBO Max, the HBO-anchored streaming service launching May 27, has a lot in common with its rivals like Disney Plus, Peacock and Netflix.
 Like those, HBO Max will have a sprawling catalog of hit shows and movies, plus a big-budget slate of exclusive originals packed with stars.
-(It'll even have a coronavirus-quarantine cooking show with Selena Gomez.)

 One of the key differences: HBO Max is the most expensive.